DwailanF/Device_Inventory_Dashboard/README.md

 <h3>🗂️ Records</h3>

-<h5>This is the backbone of the entire inventory dashboard.
+<p style="line-height: 2;">This is the backbone of the entire inventory dashboard.
 Every locations complete details are found here.
 The 'Options menu' scripts reads from and writes to this sheet exclusively.
-Formula columns handle auto-calculations and will automatically change data across all datasheets/dashboards, making changes quick and simple for its users.</h5>
+Formula columns handle auto-calculations and will automatically change data across all datasheets/dashboards, making changes quick and simple for its users.</p>

 <h3>🔍 Lookup Dashboard</h3>

-While it is just called “Dashboard” in the google sheet this sheet is basically one long search function, using the two unique identifiers, you can type in 10-digit ID or a 3 digit  Store Number and it instantly pulls up everything for that location, it shows any spare terminals attached to the location.
-This is basically a quick way to search up data instead of scrolling through the Records sheet and possibly missing what you were looking for.
+<p style="line-height: 2;">While it is just called “Dashboard” in the google sheet this sheet is basically one long search function, using the two unique identifiers, you can type in 10-digit ID or a 3 digit  Store Number and it instantly pulls up everything for that location, it shows any spare terminals attached to the location.
+This is basically a quick way to search up data instead of scrolling through the Records sheet and possibly missing what you were looking for.</p>

-📈 Overview Dashboard
+<h3>📈 Overview Dashboard</h3>

-A quick snapshot view of the entire inventory.
-Displays summary stats and status across all locations at a glance.
+<p style="line-height: 2;">A quick snapshot view of the entire inventory.
+Displays summary stats and status across all locations at a glance.</p>

-📋 Report
+<h3>📋 Report</h3>

-Based similarly to the overview dashboard, but showing locations instead of just the numbers. .
+<p style="line-height: 2;">Based similarly to the overview dashboard, but showing locations instead of just the numbers. .
 Pick a category from the dropdown and it displays every matching location into a table below showing store info, download dates, current passwords, and notes.
-It also gives you an idea of how many matches were found (still matches back with the overview dashboard).
+It also gives you an idea of how many matches were found (still matches back with the overview dashboard).</p>

-🔧 Device Spares
+<h3>🔧 Device Spares</h3>

-A simple sheet that tracks spare terminals across locations.
+<p style="line-height: 2;">A simple sheet that tracks spare terminals across locations.
 It also includes a simple search for a device to see which location it belongs to, also includes its availability and other model type in the sheet itself.
-This information is also shown in the Lookup Dashboard.
+This information is also shown in the Lookup Dashboard. </p>

-📃 Lists
+<h3>📃 Lists</h3>

-This sheet basically holds the dropdown information for the Reports sheet.
-Should be hidden and not edited as you would need to edit all the formulas in the Reports sheet as well to match.
+<p style="line-height: 2;">This sheet basically holds the dropdown information for the Reports sheet.
+Should be hidden and not edited as you would need to edit all the formulas in the Reports sheet as well to match.</p>

-👥 Supervisors List
+<h3>👥 Supervisors List</h3>

-A simple reference sheet for store managers and regional managers, their names and other details kept separate for easy access in case of promotions or changes in titles.
+<p style="line-height: 2;">A simple reference sheet for store managers and regional managers, their names and other details kept separate for easy access in case of promotions or changes in titles.</p>

-🛠️ Built With
+<h3>🛠️ Built With</h3>

 This project was built using the following:
 Google Apps Script